 The Hunchback of Notre Dame: Judge Claude Frollo wants to destroy the race of gypsies for "inflaming the people's lowest instincts".
-His fanaticism is bad enough at first when he kills a gypsy woman for hiding "stolen goods" (which turn out not to be stolen goods at all, but instead, her deformed baby), but add some Perverse Sexual Lust for another gypsy woman and things reeeeeally go downhill.
+His fanaticism is bad enough at first when he kills a gypsy woman for hiding "stolen goods" (which turn out not to be stolen goods at all, but instead, her deformed baby), but add some creepy lust for another gypsy woman and things reeeeeally go downhill.
 If anything, Frollo is a deconstruction of a Knight Templar.
 As a Knight Templar, Frollo believes that All Crimes Are Equal, and that the punishment for every single one is death.
 While the gypsies have committed crimes, they have not done anything to bring this kind of punishment down on them.
 Frollo even has a family's house set on fire with them in it, even though they do not even know about the gypsies.
-This causes Phoebus to turn against him, and Frollo to try to kill him in return.
+This `causes Phoebus to turn against him, and Frollo to try to kill him in return.
 He considers the gypsies to be vermin and advocates genocide against them.
 Frollo demonstrates why a Knight Templar, logically and realistically, would be a horrible person.

 Films — Live-Action

 In the 1983 Italian schlock Post-Apocalyptic film Warriors of the Wastelands, the main villains call themselves Templars, and are dead set on destroying all literature (since they feel that books led to World War III) and anyone who isn't them.

 In Frailty, Matthew McConaughey's family is commanded by God to destroy demons.
 One of the kids sees "destroy demons" to mean "kill people".
 The dramatic irony is that all the people killed are murderers or worse, and the demons are real.